MRADULYD/ApacheStorm/README.md

-This topology listens to events uploaded to eventhub on realtime.
+This topology listens to events uploaded to eventhub in realtime.